 Rustic, hearty, and perfect for fall, my Quick and Easy Chicken Cacciatore is bursting with bright colors and fresh flavor!

-Chicken Cacciatore is a classic Italian dish made with chicken that’s braised in a hearty tomato-based sauce.
-Vegetables like mushrooms and bell peppers are typically added to this rustic stew and the dish can be served with crusty bread, pasta or polenta.
-There are an endless number of variations of this dish and you can customize it by adding your favorite vegetables and ingredients.Rustic, hearty, and perfect for fall, my Chicken Cacciatore is bursting with bright colors and fresh flavor!
-Click To Tweet
+Chicken Cacciatore is a classic Italian dish made with chicken that's braised in a hearty tomato-based sauce.
+Vegetables like mushrooms and bell peppers are typically added to this rustic stew.
+Chicken cacciatore can be served with crusty bread, pasta or polenta to soak up all the delicious sauce.

 Chicken and colorful, fresh vegetables braised in a rich, hearty tomato sauce- what’s not to love?